-GEL Laboratories, LLC Revision 22 Effective February 2009 GL-QS-B-001 Rev 22 Page 35 of 98

-- sample matrix

-- description of sampling site location

-- number of containers

-- methods, chemical and physical constituents for which the analyses are to be conducted

-- preservatives

-- date and signature of person who collected the sample

-- date of transfer and signature of person relinquishing sample to the laboratory.

-When our Field Services personnel collect samples, our standard chain of custody form and certified containers are automatically used.
-Our standard chain of custody forms are also available to our clients and are included with each shipment of pre-labeled and preserved containers.
+Quality Assurance Plan GEL Laboratories, LLC GL-QS-B-001 Rev 22 Revision 22 Effective February 2009 Page 35 of 98 sample matrix sample are also recorded on a standard or client-specific description of sampling site location Sample Receipt Review (SSR) form. number of containers The sample custodian is also responsible for noting methods, chemical and physical constituents for the condition of a sample upon its arrival.
+This which the analyses are to be conducted information is recorded on both the sample chain of preservatives custody and the Sample Review Receipt form.
+As detailed in GL-SR-E-001, the sample custodian should: date and signature of person who collected the sample Inspect all sample containers for integrity. date of transfer and signature of person relinquishing sample to the laboratory.
+Document any unusual physical damage or signs of tampering with custody seals.
+When our Field Services personnel collect samples, Place any samples that appear to be leaking or our standard chain of custody form and certified have unusual odor under the fume hood while containers are automatically used.
+Our standard chain of notifying the responsible project manager. custody forms are also available to our clients and are included with each shipment of pre-labeled and • Review the chain of custody submitted by the client for completeness. preserved containers.
 GEL chain of custody forms should always be used unless otherwise agreed to by contract.

-9.3 Sample Conditions

-In addition to properly documenting sample container labels and the chain of custody form, we need to make sure that samples meet the established requirements for analytical testing.
-This is particularly critical for samples that are being analyzed to meet regulatory requirements.

-Samples should be collected in the appropriate type of container, preserved as directed, and stored in the conditions specified in the analytical method or established regulatory guidelines.
-In addition, samples should be submitted with sufficient time to conduct the specified analysis within the regulatory or method holding time.
-Aliquots should be of sufficient volume to perform the requested analyses.
-A summary of these conditions and holding times for routine analyses can be found in Appendix J.

-9.4 Sample Receipt
+Compare descriptions and other information on the sample container labels to that listed on the chain of custody.
+9.3 Sample Conditions Verify the sample is within the regulatory holding In addition to properly documenting sample time for the analyses. container labels and the chain of custody form, we need Measure and record the temperature of sample to make sure that samples meet the established aliquots that are to be used for analyses requiring requirements for analytical testing.
+This is particularly thermal preservation. critical for samples that are being analyzed to meet regulatory requirements.
+Measure and record the pH of all sample aliquots submitted for analyses that require chemical Samples should be collected in the appropriate type preservation to a specific pH. of container, preserved as directed, and stored in the conditions specified in the analytical method or Verify that there are adequate sample aliquots for established regulatory guidelines.
+In addition, samples the requested analyses. should be submitted with sufficient time to conduct the Verify that appropriate sample containers were used specified analysis within the regulatory or method for requested analyses. holding time.
+Aliquots should be of sufficient volume to If the sample custodian discovers any abnormalities perform the requested analyses.
+A summary of these or departures from standard conditions, the PM is conditions and holding times for routine analyses can be informed immediately.
+The PM will then notify the client found in Appendix J. as quickly as possible so that a decision can be made to found in Appendix J. 9.4 Sample Receipt